Why does my spark plug keep going bad?

 Repeated overheating of the spark plug tip can cause the plug to prematurely fail.
 Overheating can be caused by many things like pre-ignition and a malfunctioning cooling system.
 Pre-ignition can lead to heat building up in the combustion chamber causing the spark plugs to fail.

-Beside this, what causes a spark plug to turn black?
+Consequently, what causes a spark plug to turn black?

 Black, dry soot on the electrodes and insulator tip indicates a carbon-fouled plug.
 This can be caused by a dirty air filter, excessive driving at low speeds, too rich of a fuel/air mixture or idling your vehicle for too long.

-Similarly one may ask, why is my lawn mower spark plug wet?
+In respect to this, why is my lawn mower spark plug wet?

 Electrodes that have been worn thin are a sign of overheating, often caused by too much ethanol in the gas.
 If your plug has wet, oily deposits, it's time to take the mower in for servicing, because oil is leaking into the combustion chamber where it shouldn't be.